-This notion of a "conscious subject" is unusual but not unprecedented.5 We choose it not because we endorse it as the best approach to subjecthood from the point of view of theories of selfhood or personhood, or because we think that "subjects" on this conception are identical to cognitive systems, bodies, or persons, but rather because it targets a specific phenomenon of special interest.
-Broader definitions of "subject" that appeal to more than conscious experiences at a moment-for example, diachronic relations between conscious states; or causal threads of
+This notion of a "conscious subject" is unusual but not unprecedented.5 We choose it not because we think that "subjects" on this conception are identical to cognitive systems, bodies, persons, or even selves, or because we think it's the only or most useful definition of the term.
+Rather, we choose it because it targets a specific phenomenon of special interest.
+Broader